ndrean/phoenix_solid/README.md

 const countCh = socket.channel("counter", {})
 ```

-The channels are set up to persist some state within the SPA.
+The channels are set up to persist state within the SPA.

 - Whenever we `push` data through a channel client-side, its alter ego server-side will receive it in a callback `handle_in`.
 - we can push data from the server to the client through the socket with a `broadcast` related to a topic.
 The client will receive it with the listener `mychannel.on`.